Bardolph-Automation-Inc/bardolph/docs/controller.rst

    instruction.
 #.
 Generate a `call` instruction containing the routine's name in a string.

-In all cases, `param0` in the instruction contains the name of the parameter and `param1` contains the parameter itself.
+To set the value of a parameter, a `param` instruction holds the name of the parameter in `param0`, and `param1` contains the parameter itself.
 In the case of a literal, the value can be put directly into `param0` in the instruction.
 For a macro, the name can be resolved through the call context and its value put into `param0`.

-If the parameter is of type `var`, then `param1` in the generated instruction would be an instance of Symbol.
-During execution, when param1 contains a Symbol, the VM will attempt to resolve it, first in its parameter dictionary, then in its globals.
+If the parameter is of type `var`, then `param1` in the generated `param` instruction is an instance of Symbol.
+During execution, upon detecting that `param1` contains a Symbol, the VM will attempt to resolve it, first in the call stack, then in its globals.

 Running Code
 ~~~~~~~~~~~~
-The output of the parser contains code that belongs in the main segment, with
+The output of the parser contains code that is executed immediately, with
 routine definitions mixed in.
+The loader puts the immediate code the
+*main* segment while collecting the routine code in a *routine segment*.

 Layout of a program after it has been loaded:

 #. `jump` instruction to main segment.
 #.
 Routine code.
 #.
 Main code.

+With this layout, the program terminates when the VM finishes
+executing the last instruction.

 Loading: